AGE discussed how to promote intergenerational solidarity in the EU

 “We need a common goal”

 In the second session, Mrs Moira Allan from AGE French member organisation Old’Up presented the intergenerational festival in which they were involved to promote civic engagement ahead of the EU elections.
-Organised in Paris together with the European Youth Forum (EYF) as part of the EU-funded MEET project, the event aimed to offer time for interactions and reflection and to encourage people to go to the polls.
+Organised in Paris together with the European Youth Forum (YFJ) as part of the EU-funded MEET project, the event aimed to offer time for interactions and reflection and to encourage people to go to the polls.
 It included workshops on what the EU wants, why we need to vote, etc.

 Among the lessons learned, Moira Allen mainly observed that: